-The Urban Forest Management Division and agencies responsible for managing tree and forest resources should continue to be provided the resources they need not only for maintenance of the urban forest and to help guide county policy and land development, but also to assess and promote forest health.
+The Urban Forest Management Division and agencies responsible for managing tree and forest resources should continue to be adequately funded not only for maintenance of the urban forest and to help guide county policy and land development, but also to assess and promote forest health.
 This support needs to be strengthened and extended to other entities including the Fairfax County Park Authority, Health Department, Department of Public Works and Environmental Services, Facilities Management Department, and Fairfax County Public Schools.